luisbebop/mission/persistence.md

 ### Revisions
 > The same "document" can be edited numerous times in rapid succession.

  We'll need binary diffs.
 Larger documents cannot practically be uploaded, downloaded, or stored multiple times.
-Storing previous revisions makes it possible to establish some degree of determinism in an otherwise highly non-deterministic system.
+Also, storing previous revisions makes it possible to establish some degree of determinism in an otherwise highly non-deterministic system.

 ### Notifications
 > Users must have a way of receiving push notifications for the latest revision.